 The 2015-2016 FAFSA establishes eligibility for the Fall 2015, Spring 2016 and Summer 2016 semesters.

 IMPORTANT INFORMATION REGARDING FILING THE 2015-2016 FAFSA: It does not matter if you (or your parents, if their information is required on the FAFSA) have not filed your 2014 taxes yet.
 The important thing is to do your initial FAFSA filing as early as possible on or after January 1st in order to establish eligibility for possible funds which have limited funding, such as the State of Illinois MAP Grant for undergraduate students.
 For more information regarding filing a FAFSA before you file your taxes please visit the U. S. Department of Education's "What if I (or my parents) haven’t completed taxes yet?" web page.

-You are encouraged to complete and submit a FAFSA on-line (link provided below).
+You are encouraged to complete and submit a FAFSA on-line.
 CSU’s Federal school code is 001694.
-You will need to enter this code on your FAFSA so that CSU will receive a copy of your application once it has been processed by the U.S. Department of Education (USDE) sends us a copy of your Student Aid Report (SAR).
+You will need to enter this code when answering question #103 so that the U.S. Department of Education (USDE) sends us a copy of your Student Aid Report (SAR).

 You will, in most cases, need a copy of your Federal Income Tax Form (and your parents' forms too, if you are a dependent student) in order to complete your FAFSA.
 If you can’t locate this important document(s) you can easily obtain the needed copy(s), free of charge, from the IRS.